HB-421

 Statutory Text

 A. An employer shall provide written notice that an ADS, for the purpose of making employment-related decisions, not including hiring, is in use at the workplace to a worker who will foreseeably be directly affected by the ADS, or his authorized representative.
 The notice shall be provided at any of the following time periods: (1) At least thirty days before an ADS is first deployed by the employer.
 (2) If the employer is using an ADS to assist in making employment-related decisions at the time this Part takes effect.
 (3) To a new worker within thirty days of his hiring date.
-B. An employer shall maintain an updated list of all ADS currently in use.
 C. A written notice required by this Section shall meet all of the following requirements: (1) Written in plain language as a separate, standalone communication.
 (2) In the language in which routine communications and other information are provided to workers.
 (3) Provided via a simple and easy-to-use method, including but not limited to an email, hyperlink, or other written format.
-D. An employer who uses an ADS to make hiring decisions shall notify a job applicant upon receiving his application that the employer utilizes an ADS for hiring decisions.
-Notifications may be made using an automatic reply mechanism or on the job posting.
 E. A notice issued pursuant to Subsection A of this Section shall contain all of the following information: (1) The type of employment-related decisions potentially affected by the ADS.
 (2) A general description of the categories of worker input data the ADS will use, the sources of worker input data, and how worker input data will be collected.
 (3) Any key parameters known to disproportionately affect the output of the ADS.
 (4) The individuals, vendors, or entities that created the ADS.
 (5) If applicable, a description of each quota set or measure by an ADS that the worker is subject to, including the quantified number of tasks to be performed or products to be produced, and any potential adverse employment action that could result from failure to meet the quota, as well as whether those quotas are subject to change and if any notice is given of changes in quotas.
 (6) A description of the worker's right to access and correct the worker's own data used by the ADS.
 (7) That the employer shall be prohibited from retaliating against a worker who exercises his rights as provided in Paragraph (6) of this Subsection.
 (8) That the worker has a right to appeal any decision made with the assistance of an ADS and the process to appeal that decision.

 Plain Language

-Employers face categorical prohibitions on several ADS uses: (1) ADS may not be used in any manner that violates existing labor, employment, health and safety, or civil rights law; (2) ADS may not infer a worker's protected status under Louisiana anti-discrimination law (R.S.
-23:332); (3) ADS may not be used to identify, profile, predict, or retaliate against workers for exercising legal rights; (4) ADS may not make predictions or inferences about worker behavior, beliefs, personality, emotional state, health, or other characteristics unrelated to essential job functions.
-Additionally, employers are categorically prohibited from using any ADS that employs facial recognition, gait recognition, or emotion recognition technologies — this is an absolute ban regardless of use case.
+Employers are categorically prohibited from using an ADS to: (1) violate labor, employment, safety, or civil rights laws; (2) infer a worker's protected class status; (3) identify, profile, predict, or take adverse action against workers for exercising legal rights; or (4) make predictions about worker behavior, beliefs, personality, emotional state, health, or other characteristics unrelated to essential job functions.
+Additionally, employers may not use any ADS that employs facial recognition, gait recognition, or emotion recognition technologies — this is a flat ban regardless of purpose.
+The prohibition on inferring protected status references R.S.
+23:332, Louisiana's employment discrimination statute.

 Statutory Text